Dominik-Galus/Cryptography/README.md

 │   ├── cli             <- Cli scripts
 │   └── src             <- Source code
 │       ├── algebra             <- Algebra required for keys
-│       │   └── restrictions            <- Modulo group theory
+│       │   └── restrictions            <- Modulo group theory and more
 │       ├── data                <- Data for Scripts
 │       ├── keys                <- All kind of keys
 │       │   ├── asymmetric              <- Symmetric keys